Accessing Gluster volume via SMB Protocol

 clustering = yes idmap backend = tdb2

-If the mount entry for ctdb volume is added in /etc/fstab
+- If the mount entry for ctdb volume is added in

-Create /etc/ctdb/nodes files on all the nodes that runs ctdb/samba, and add the IPs of all these nodes in the file.
+/etc/ctdb/nodesfiles on all the nodes that runs ctdb/samba, and add the IPs of all these nodes in the file.
+For example,

 <virtual IP><routing prefix> <node interface>